arcs-njit-edu/docs/docs/Software/programming/python/conda.md

 ```

 ### Create Environment with `conda`
 To create an environment use the `conda create` command.
-Once the environment is created, you need to use `source conda.sh` to activate the path.
+Once the environment is created, you need to use `conda activate` to activate the environment.
-To create an environment use `conda create --name ENV python=3.9` where `ENV` is the name of the environment.
+To create an environment with a specific python version, use `conda create --name ENV python=3.9` where `ENV` is the name of the environment.
 You can choose any environment name of your choice.

 ### Activate and Deactivate Conda Environment
 Once you create an environment, you need to activate the environment to install python packages